hulk769/GUI-DOCKER/README.md

  CMD gedit

- 7) docker build -t guieditor:v1 . ("This will create a image of guieditor with version v1")
+ 7) docker build -t guieditor:v1 . ("This will create a image with name 'guieditor' with version 'v1' ")

  8) docker images ("you will see guieditor:v1 image")